IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 IUA is not based on SMART-on-FHIR, but does strive not to conflict with that standard.
 Concerns about SMART were raised surrounding the tight dependency between Resource and Authorization Server, the inclusion of launch/view context in the authorization flow, and the dependency on FHIR.

-In our view IUA provides the following advantages over SMART:
+In our view, IUA provides the following advantages over SMART:

 - IUA promotes a loose coupling of Resource Server and Authorization Servers.
 This allows for deployments with multiple Resource Servers per Authorization Server as well as deployments with several or even no Authorization Servers.
 - IUA supports a wide range of use-cases ranging from mobile application access to data, cross-enterprise data exchange to complex system integration scenarios.